arjunlimat/EbayAlert/README.md

 - Your search results didn’t have price changes over the last 2 days, act now before prices change

+- Above both scheduler functionality can also be implemented by cron job or aws lambda or azure function to trigger.
 ### Unit test cases
 - created django unit test cases inside tests.py